-7.11 The comparison of expenses in this section is necessarily simplified and we recognise that it may not take into account all factors affecting scheme expenses.
-However, we expect that a high level comparison of expenses between the NIEPS and other schemes will be a useful exercise in helping to understand any differences.
+7.16 The comparison of expenses in this section is necessarily simplified and we recognise that it may not consider all factors affecting scheme expenses.
+However, we expect that a high-level comparison of expenses between the NIEPS and other schemes will be a useful exercise in helping to understand any differences.

-8 RP6 allowances
+8. RP7 allowances

-NIEN have requested £84million in pension allowances for RP6.
-The Utility Regulator will need to consider whether it is content to allow for the "deficit" contributions requested by NIEN which extend beyond the term of the existing deficit recovery period (31 March 2022).
-Disallowing the "deficit" contributions beyond 31 March 2022 will reduce the requested pension allowance to £58.9million.
+NIEN has proposed a refund of £20m (in 2021/22 prices) in pension allowances for RP7.
+The Utility Regulator will need to consider whether it is content to allow for any "deficit" contributions requested by NIEN which extend beyond the term of the existing deficit recovery period (30 September 2023).